marcor0311/Data-Structure/README.md

 # Data-Structure
 ## Course Overview

-This course was focused in apllying linear, hierarchical and generar-purpose data structures to solve multiple types of media problems involving memory and disk operations.
+This course was focused in applying linear, hierarchical and generar-purpose data structures to solve multiple types of media problems involving memory and disk operations.
 The primary objectives included:

 - Implement solutions using the various data structures learned
 - Elaborate detailed designs of solutions based on structures of data that allow you to solve real-life problems